 And then, one day, something inside of me changed.
 My doctor warned me that if I didn’t take care of myself, I could expect serious health troubles.
 I knew there were only two ways: either to stay buried under sorrow and self-pity or rise from the ashes and make my life count.

 I turned to yoga, Ayurveda (“Science of Life”), and meditation.
 I learned to pause in my life.
 I learned about gratitude, compassion, and mindfulness.
 I started to live a holistic and mindful life even off the mat.
 I forgave myself for the mistakes I didn’t and did commit.
 I started to focus on those who lifted me higher and added a distance with people who drained me out.
 I concurred that self-care was the root to becoming better.

 I went to school and got certified to teach yoga and then AyurYoga (teaching yoga using the ancient but scientific Ayurvedic principles based on people’s individual body constitution and need).
 I also realized that the food that we eat impacts not only our health but also our emotions and performance, so I studied Ayurveda to become a Holistic Health Counselor and make lifestyle recommendations.
+I am also certified as an Ayurveda Holistic Chef.
 The Eastern nutrition degree complimented one of my master’s degree, which was in Sports Nutrition.

 In a few months’ time, I gained a healthy perspective on life, loss, and longing.
 I had learnt to manage my stress and expectations better.
 I got a book contract and was appointed as a columnist for a leading wellness magazine.
 I started to teach yoga to female survivors of violence.
 I volunteer for Exhale 2 Inhale, an organization that brings yoga to survivors of domestic violence and sexual assault in New York City, Connecticut, and Los Angeles through weekly classes at shelters and community-based organizations.